kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 ## Context

-So far, the open-source project Kyma has been using https://kyma-project.io as its documentation webiste.
+So far, the open-source project Kyma has been using https://kyma-project.io as its documentation website.
 The content has been pulled from the [`kyma` repository `/docs` folder](https://github.com/kyma-project/kyma/docs).
-The webiste's source is located in the [`website` repository](https://github.com/kyma-project/website/).
+The website's source is located in the [`website` repository](https://github.com/kyma-project/website/).

-As the ownership and responsibility for the `/webiste` have got lost over time, the project has become hard to maintain.
-Also, the main focus of the UI Kyma develpment team is on developing and maintaining Kyma Dashboard and not the documentation portal.
-The team's size and capacity is limited so the choice of tooling needs to be adjusted to these conditions.
+As the ownership and responsibility for the `/website` have got lost over time, the project has become hard to maintain.
+Also, the main focus of the UI Kyma development team is on developing and maintaining Kyma Dashboard and not the documentation portal.
+The team's size and capacity are limited so the choice of tooling needs to be adjusted to these conditions.

 Additionally, [Kyma modularization](../modularization/) initiated changes to hosting all Kyma documentation in a central repository.
 The modular approach assumes that each module repository includes module documentation.
 As a result, the content needs to be pulled from different repositories which is not an easy [`website`] feature to implement.